hfhbd/CloudKitClient/README.md

 serverKey authentication.

 ## Stability

 This library uses experimental Kotlin libraries, so binary, source and semantic stability cannot be provided!

 ## Supported Server Platforms

 - JVM
-- JS (coming soon, use the JS library from Apple in the meanwhile)
+- nodeJS (currently not available)
-- Native (coming soon)
+- Native (currently not available)

 ## Other Client Platforms